ddotta/awesome-polars/README.md

 - [Date and DateTime Manipulation in Polars ](https://www.confessionsofadataguy.com/date-and-datetime-manipulation-in-polar/) - A blog post that shows examples of doing a number of date and datetime manipulations in Polars (Python) by [@danielbeach](https://github.com/danielbeach).
 Code used is available on Github [here](https://github.com/danielbeach/PolarsDateTimeManipulation/tree/main).
 - [Pandas2 and Polars for Feature Engineering](https://www.hopsworks.ai/post/pandas2-and-polars-for-feature-engineering) - A blog post that A blog post that compares Pandas2 and Polars for Feature Engineering tasks with Python by [@hopswork](https://github.com/logicalclocks/hopsworks).
 - [Spark vs Polars.
 Real-life Test Case. ](https://dataengineeringcentral.substack.com/p/spark-vs-polars-real-life-test-case) - A blog post in which the author tests whether Polars is able to handle "real amounts of data" and "really replace some production Spark workloads." by [@danielbeach](https://github.com/danielbeach).
 Code used is available on Github [here](https://github.com/danielbeach/PolarsVsPySpark/tree/main).
+- [Using Polars Plugins for a 14x Speed Boost with Rust](https://towardsdatascience.com/using-polars-plugins-for-a-14x-speed-boost-with-rust-ce80bcc13d94) - A blog post thats shows the use of Polars plugin system for Rust from some concrete examples by [@ngriffiths13](https://github.com/ngriffiths13).

 ### Talks and videos